 Centered on advanced robotics and automation, new modes of human-machine interaction, and vast troves of data and increased connectivity, Industry 4.0 is modernizing manufacturing and boosting western industrial competitiveness.
-Coupled with the emerging Internet of Things (IoT), Industry 4.0 offers manufacturers the ability to collect, analyze and act on immense stockpiles of data like never before, and then set those actions in motion with highly efficient, automated robotics.
-The result?
-A higher quality product at a lower operating expense.
+Coupled with the Internet of Things (IoT), Industry 4.0 offers manufacturers the ability to collect, analyze, and act on immense stockpiles of data like never before, and then set those actions in motion with highly efficient, automated robotics.
+The result for business owners?
+A higher-quality product at a lower operating expense.
 [Related article: 8 Ways the Internet of Things Will Change the Way We Work]

-Industry 4.0, also called Manufacturing 4.0, is the marriage of IT and manufacturing operations – the maturation of digital technology within the manufacturing industry.
-Mark Holleran, former CEO of Xplore Technologies, says it represents a “holistic shift from centralized to decentralized manufacturing,” which requires the adaptation of processes, talent, business structure and technology.
+Industry 4.0, also called Manufacturing 4.0, is the marriage of IT and manufacturing operations – the maturation of digital technology in the manufacturing industry.
+Mark Holleran, former CEO of Xplore Technologies, told us that it represents a “holistic shift from centralized to decentralized manufacturing,” which requires the adaptation of processes, talent, business structure and technology.

-“Technology, including advanced robotics and artificial intelligence, sophisticated sensors, cloud computing, the Internet of Things, data capture and analytics, and digital fabrication (including 3D printing) are all coalescing into the ushering in of this next industrial revolution,” Holleran told Business News Daily.
+“Technology, including advanced robotics and artificial intelligence, sophisticated sensors, cloud computing, IoT, data capture and analytics, and digital fabrication … are all coalescing into the ushering in of this next industrial revolution,” Holleran said.

-IoT plays a particular role in connecting the advanced devices and data processes that are more commonly implemented in modern manufacturing.
-Declan Keir-Saks, director of Deskera, said IoT is the bridge that allows the granular insights provided by high tech solutions to join together into a coherent, enterprise-level picture.
+Declan Keir-Saks, senior sales manager at Square, said that IoT is the bridge that allows the granular insights provided by high-tech solutions to join together to form a coherent, enterprise-level picture for modern manufacturers.

 “IoT manufacturing enables virtual tracking of capital assets, processes, resources and products,” Keir-Saks said.
 “This gives enterprises full visibility, which streamlines business processes and optimizes supply and demand.”